Arumahani and Abaimahani: Garifuna traditional song across two diasporas

 Every recording has at least a rough draft of a time-aligned transcription and translation.
 A portion of these have been finalized and work continues on the remainder.

-The recordings in this deposit were made by linguist Daniel Kaufman and language activist/musician James Lovell in Belize (summer 2014) and New York (2015).
+The recordings in this collection were made by linguist Daniel Kaufman and language activist/musician James Lovell in Belize (summer 2014) and New York (2015).
 The materials were later transcribed and translated by Alex Colon with additional input and editing.

 The videos have been minimally edited with very little cutting.
 In several sessions, we filmed with two cameras and material from the second camera was integrated into the final video.
 We plan another round of editing to produce short videos that are appealing to a wider audience.